flowx-ai/docs-flowx/docs/building-blocks/node/message-events/message-catch-boundary-event.md

 By selecting the appropriate throw event, the catch event will be triggered when a message is thrown from that event.
 :::

-* **Correlation key** - is a process key that uniquely identifies the instance to which the message is sent
+* **Correlation key** - process key used to establish a correlation between the received message and a specific process instance

 :::info
 Correlation key serves as a means to correlate the incoming message with the specific process instance it belongs to.